PGY 1 Pharmacy Residency Program

 Clinical interests & current practice area: At the Washington DC VA Medical Center, she provides disease state management and clinical services as a mid-level provider with scope of practice in the department of endocrine services for the past 7 years.
 She also serves as the PGY-1 Pharmacy Residency Program Director at the Washington DC VA Medical Center.
 Her past experiences at the VA include primary care and anticoagulation prior to current roles.
 She currently serves on the local and VISN diabetology committees , a endocrine preceptor, and an ambulatory care preceptor for pharmacy students.
 Some of her interests and passions are diabetes technology systems, diabetes education, motivational counseling/speaking, patient education, community health education outreach, and being a mentor.
 She has over 17 years of pharmacy clinical practice experience at the DC VAMC.

-Title: PGY1- Pharmacy Resident
+Title: PGY1 Pharmacy Resident

-Howard University College of Pharmacy- Graduated 2023
+Education: Howard University College of Pharmacy-Graduated 2025

 PGY1 Rotations and Experiences